Lemoncode/vuejs-by-sample/README.md

 ## 01 Hello VueJS

-In this sample we are going to create our first Vue.js component and connect it with the DOM.
+In this sample we are going to create our first Vue.js SFC and connect it with the DOM.

 We will take a startup point sample _00 Boilerplate_.

 Summary steps:

 - Install Vue.js devtools.
- - Install `vue.js` library.
+- Install `vue.js` library and others dependencies.
 - Configure webpack to work with `vue.js`.
 - Update `index.html`.
 - Update `main.ts`.

 ## 02 Properties